Mustafa Doğan

-Mustafa Doğan (born 1 January 1976) is a German former professional footballer of who played as a central defender.
+Mustafa Doğan (born 1 January 1976) is a German former professional footballer who played as a central defender.
 During his professional career, he played for teams in both Turkey, the country of his birth, and Germany, representing the Germany national team in 1999.

 Club career

 A native of the village of Dedeçam, in Yalvaç district, Isparta, Doğan started his career playing for TV Asberg, a small German club.
 At 13, he signed his first professional contract, with KFC Uerdingen 05, having made his first-team debut on 15 May 1994, in a second division match at Wuppertaler SV.

 In 1996, Doğan transferred to Istanbul's Fenerbahçe SK.
 He stayed there for seven years, the first five as a starter, then switched back to Germany, signing with Bundesliga outfit 1.
 FC Köln.
 On 18 October 2003, he netted his sole top flight goal, in a 1–0 home win against SC Freiburg.

 Beşiktaş J.K. took it upon themselves to bring the defender back to the Turkish first division and signed Doğan in 2004–05.
 Hampered by several injuries, he retired in 2007, at 31.